includeamin/m3u8-parser/README.md

 A Rust crate for parsing and creating M3U8 version 7 files for HTTP Live Streaming (HLS), as specified by [RFC 8216](https://tools.ietf.org/html/rfc8216).

+> [!IMPORTANT]
+> This project is under active development.
+Features and APIs may change.

 ## Features

 - Parse M3U8 playlists from strings, files, or readers